mobilise-d/mobgap/docs/guides/common_datatypes.md

 In some cases, we use the dataframes described above, but with a multi-index.
 This usually happens when we want to represent a group of results/data in one dataframe.
-The most common usecase of this is in the output of the {py:class}`~gaitlink.pipeline.GsIterator` class.
+The most common usecase of this is in the output of the {py:class}`~mobgap.pipeline.GsIterator` class.
 It allows to apply a set of algorithms to each gait sequence in a dataset and then combine the results in a single dataframe.

 These output dataframes then have a multi-index with the first level being the `gs_id` and the second level being the original index of the respective algorithm output.
-Algorithms and blocks designed to work with these outputs (like the {py:class}`~gaitlink.wba.WbAssembly`) are designed to handle these multi-index dataframes.
+Algorithms and blocks designed to work with these outputs (like the {py:class}`~mobgap.wba.WbAssembly`) are designed to handle these multi-index dataframes.

 Further, we use multi-index dataframes to represent aggregated parameters of multiple recordings/participants/etc.